2022 IPMHVC/EIC Health and Safety

 - Read up on your destination (local diseases, packing recommendations, and preventative medications)

-- If travelling internationally, contact a travel medicine center or a physician, preferably 4–8 weeks before departure to receive any required vaccinations
+- If traveling internationally, contact a travel medicine center or a physician, preferably 4–8 weeks before departure to receive any required vaccinations

 - Obtain prescriptions for your medications and assemble a suitable medical kit